whiteribbonalliance/dashboard-api/README.md

 ## Continuous integration

-This API is built automatically by Github actions.
+This API is built automatically by GitHub actions.

 The Docker container is pushed to Google Container Registry.